Frequently Asked Questions

 While it is not required, we urge you to be present to observe the process.
 Furthermore, the report is much easier to understand if you have actually seen the problems firsthand.

 Yes!
-Within 24 hours of the inspection, you will receive a username and password via email to retrieve the report.
+Within 24 hours of the inspection, you will receive an email with a link to retrieve the report.

 No. Those costs should be quoted by qualified contractors, professionally licensed technicians, or companies that are in the repair business.
 The inspector may offer cost assumptions based on experience, but you should still seek quotes from professional contractors.